-Imagine how fun it would be to get a potluck party invitation to an event that featured a huge array of delicious finger foods.
+Imagine how fun it would be to get a potluck party invitation to an event that featured a huge array of delicious finger foods - after all, aren't the appetizers always the best part of the meal?
 Divide guests into thirds and assign one group sweet snacks, one savory bites, and the last creative drinks.
-Everyone likes delicious finger food, and they are also one of the best ways to showcase creative cooking.
+Everyone likes delicious finger foods - and they are also one of the best ways to experiment with new flavors and showcase creative cooking!
 Those who don't like to cook can always scour the grocery store aisles for a fun new treat to try like chili infused chocolate or spiced nuts, making this a potluck than everyone can enjoy.

 3. Stick To Sweet With A Dessert Potluck

 This type of event is great for those that have a sweet tooth!
 Put together a menu filled with all your favorite sweet treats from elaborately iced cakes, decadent pies, complicated cookies, rich brownies, and so much more.
 And declare it a #CheatDay.